Composting at Grenfell

 To support the growing need for campus-wide composting, the Sustainability Committee in collaboration with Facilities Management began a partnership with R&D Diversions in 2019 to implement an industrial composting program, which quickly became a huge success.
 From the pilot project beginning with 10 bins, composting on the Grenfell campus has doubled the number of bins to 20 and increased the total amount of compost collected by R&D Diversions by over 425% in just four months (below)!
 By the end of December 2019, Grenfell had diverted 1138.4 kilograms of organic waste from the landfills!

-Bins are located around campus in the following areas:
+R&D composting bins are located around campus in the following areas:

 - Forest Centre: Atrium, second floor